Study Russian Online

 II.
 Do you speak Russian?

-a) Listen and repeat the following phrases.
-Pay attention to the verbs endingds*:
+a) Listen and repeat.
+Pay attention to the nouns' endings:

 Я говорю по-русски.